rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

                                   'split.by.hash' and 'split.by.value' methods,
                                   and not valid with 'split.by.partition' method.
-                                  If this parameter is not specified, the first column of the tableâ€™s primary key or primary index will be used.
+                                  If this parameter is not specified, the first column of the table’s primary key or primary index will be used.
                 Required:         no
                 Supported values: a valid table column name